denysdovhan/bash-handbook/README.md

 ## Debugging

-The shell give us tools for debugging scripts.
+The shell gives us tools for debugging scripts.
 If we want to run a script in debug mode, we use a special option in our script's shebang:

 ```bash
 #!/bin/bash options